TMJ Treatment in Reno

-TMJ and myofascial pain can present as ear pain, tooth pain, limited jaw movement, headache, and TMJ noises (clicking, popping and grating sounds).
-There are many successful, non-surgical treatment options available for individuals suffering from TMD.
+TMJ and maxillofacial pain can present as ear pain, tooth pain, limited jaw movement, headache and TMJ noises (clicking, popping and grating sounds).
+There are many successful, nonsurgical treatment options available for individuals suffering from TMD in Reno, Nevada.
+If you have any questions or would like to schedule an appointment with our orofacial pain practitioner, Dr. Faiek, please call Reno Facial Pain & Sleep Group at 775-583-7755.

 Temporomandibular Joint Disorders

-Temporomandibular disorders (also known as TMJ, TMJD or TMD) are complex disorders that can present with pain around the ear, head, teeth and/or sinuses.
-It is not uncommon for these symptoms to be confused with other maladies such as infection of the ears or sinuses, dentoalveolar disease and headache.
+Temporomandibular disorders (also known as TMD) are complex disorders that can present with pain around the ear, head, teeth and/or sinuses.
+It is not uncommon for these symptoms to be confused with other maladies such as infection of the ears or sinuses, dentoalveolar disease and headaches.
 Myofascial pain or myalgia is pain in the muscle that can also produce similar symptoms.

 Signs and Symptoms of a Temporomandibular Disorder